Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Introduction

 The original results by Siegmund were derived for one-dimensional Markov processes.
 Active particle models are by definition non-Markovian when one only considers the position of the particle, but they are Markovian when considering both the position and the driving velocity.
 In fact, the existence of a dual process was also shown for processes driven by a stationary process, in \cite{AsmussenDiscrete} for discrete time and in \cite{SigmanContinuous} for continuous time (it has even been extended to higher dimensions in \cite{DualityMultidimensions}).
 In this setting, inspired by applications to finance, the exit probability (called ruin probability in this context) is related to the cumulative distribution of some dual process, defined in very general terms.

 Siegmund duality can be seen as a particular case of Markov duality (see \cite{JansenDualityReview, DualityGenerators, CoxEntranceExitLaws, PathwiseDualSturm} for reviews and other examples).
 Such duality relations are frequently used by mathematicians and have been applied in various contexts, including queuing theory, finance and population genetics, as well as interacting particle systems and systems with a reservoir of particles \cite{Kolotsovkthorder, DualityLevyProcessesGoffard, MohleDualityGenetics, DualityBranchingFoucart, LiggettInteractingParticles, DualityBoundaryDriven}.
-Yet, they seem to be less well-known among the physics community (although similar relations have been sometimes pointed out \cite{hittingProbaAnomalous, Comtet2011, Comtet2020, ThibautDual}).
+Yet, they seem to be less well-known among the physics community{\red ,} although similar relations have been sometimes pointed out \cite{hittingProbaAnomalous, Comtet2011, Comtet2020, ThibautDual}. {\red Other connections between different types of boundary conditions have however been studied for various Markov processes in the context of physics.
+For instance, in \cite{Szabo, Spouge}, the authors showed that the propagator of a diffusion process with partially absorbing boundary conditions can be obtained from the propagator of the same process with reflective boundary conditions, an approach which was later extended to other situations \cite{Scher1, Scher2, Guerin}.
+Let us also mention the defect technique \cite{defect1, defect2}, which allows for example to relate the first passage distribution of a diffusing particle in the presence of an absorbing wall to the cumulative distribution without walls (in Laplace space) \cite{defect3}.}

 In \cite{ExitProbaShort}, we highlighted the connection between absorbing boundaries and hard walls for a specific model of active particle: a run-and-tumble particle inside an arbitrary external potential.
 For this system, we gave an explicit formulation of the Siegmund dual and derived the relation between the exit probability and the distribution of positions of the particle at any time.
 In the stationary state, both quantities were computed explicitly.
-Here, we generalize the relation presented in \cite{ExitProbaShort} for RTPs to a broader class of systems, including the most well-known models of active particles
+Here, we generalize the relation presented in \cite{ExitProbaShort} for RTPs to a broader class of systems, including the most well-known models of active particles.